truenas/documentation/content/References/dRAIDprimer.md

 Introduced in OpenZFS version 2.1.0 and initially supported in TrueNAS SCALE 23.10 (Cobia), declustered RAID (dRAID) is an alternate method for creating OpenZFS storage pools.

-The primary intended benefit of a dRAID pool layout is to reduce resilver times, particularly in large disk count pools.
+Intended for storage arrays with numerous attached disks (>100), the primary benefit of a dRAID vdev layout is to reduce resilver times.
-It does this by building the dRAID vdev from multiple internal raidz groups, using precomputed permutation maps for the rebuild IO, and using a fixed stripe width that fills with zeroes when necessary.
+It does this by building the dRAID vdev from multiple internal raidz groups that have their own data and parity devices, using precomputed permutation maps for the rebuild IO, and using a fixed stripe width that fills storage capacity with zeroes when necessary.

 Depending on data block size and compression requirements, a dRAID pool could have significantly less total storage, especially in situations where large numbers of small data blocks are being stored.

+{{< hint type="tip" title="dRAID Usage Recommendations" >}}
+Due to performance limitations and a potential reduction in capacity efficiency, dRAID vdev layouts are only recommended in very specific situations where the TrueNAS storage array has numerous (>100) attached disks that are expected to fail frequently and the array is intended to store rarely used archival files.

+RAIDZ vdev layouts have been found to be more performant and efficient in for all general use case scenarios, and especially in scenarios where large numbers of smaller files are being stored and accessed frequently.
+{{< /hint >}}

 These images demonstrate the differences between dRAID and raidz layouts in OpenZFS: